OB-lab/James-et-al.-2023-MolecularEcology/README.md

 thetaStat do_stat [pop].TajD.idx
 ```

-Using custom R scripts we combined the output files per population.
+Using custom R scripts, we combined the output files per population.
 Tajima’s D values are found in the [genesAllSummary.txt](Data%20files/genesAllSummary.txt) file.